Street Lighting and Road Safety

 There are a number of benefits to street lighting.
 It can be used to promote security in urban areas and to increase the quality of life by artificially extending the hours in which it is light so that activity can take place.
 Street lighting also improves safety for drivers, riders, and pedestrians.

-A recent study for the Department for Transport (2) found that road safety was perceived as a key benefit for street lighting improvement.
-In the study, 73% of respondents agreed that 'better street lighting would improve the safety of children', and 63.8% agreed that 'improved street lighting would lead to fewer accidents on the roads'.
+A study for the Department for Transport 2 in 2003 found that road safety was perceived as a key benefit for street lighting improvement.
+In the study, 73% of respondents agreed that 'better street lighting would improve the safety of children, and 63.8% agreed that 'improved street lighting would lead to fewer accidents on the roads'.

-- A literature review (4) of studies relating the presence of lighting to accident reduction concluded that "On urban main roads, with mainly a traffic function, a reduction in accidents involving injuries of approximately 30% can be expected at night following an improvement in the lighting from very bad to good"·
+- A literature review 5 of studies relating the presence of lighting to accident reduction concluded that "On urban main roads, with mainly a traffic function, a reduction in accidents involving injuries of approximately 30% can be expected at night following an improvement in the lighting from very bad to good"

 Both studies cited an increase in thinking and stopping distances in non-optimal night-time conditions as the reason why the rate increases.
 They concluded that on average the presence of street lighting reduces the severity of injuries by a factor of 3.

-The presence of lighting not only reduces the risk of traffic accidents, but also their severity.
+The latest evidence 3 concluded that there was no evidence of an association between reduced lighting and night-time collisions across England and Wales.
+However, previous research 9 has concluded that there are positive safety benefits.
 Surveys have shown that the public are in favour of street lighting as a way of improving road safety and that, if anything, it needs to be improved in some areas.

 There are economic and environmental reasons why some organisations may wish to reduce the amount of lighting.
 However there are safety reasons why lighting needs to be available.